 11 Bands Who Single-Handedly Launched Genres

 How certain genres of music start can be a mystery.
-Usually, a body of bands at a specific time begin experimenting with certain similar sounds or themes, and they either begin influencing one another and touring together (metalcore) or the media lumps them together into a single movement (grunge).
+Usually, a body of bands at a specific time begin experimenting with certain similar sounds or themes, and they either influence one another and tour together (metalcore), or the media lumps them together into a single movement (grunge).
 Once the genre is established, fans then spend years arguing about who really started it, or which band epitomized that scene.

 A Day To Remember

 Pop-punk meets hardcore – it seems like an obvious combination in hindsight.
 After all, in the mid- to late-2000s, the fanbases for both genres looked very similar, and most pop-punk kids were going to hardcore shows when they wanted to branch out into tougher territory.
 But it was only with Florida’s A Day To Remember and their own patented mixture of inspiring melody and crushing heaviness that people saw the benefit of joining these two styles.
 And while other bands were experimenting with this idea at the time, it’s hard to argue the fact that the whole current scene stems from these guys’ fresh approach.

 Cronos is famous for constantly reminding everyone that Venom came up with the term ‘black metal’, thus creating the genre.
 What he should have emphasized was how the band’s style was the basis for the entire art form – that extreme, Satan-obsessed brand of graceless street metal more interested in pure attitude than technicality or bravado.
 Venom did it all first, from the spiked bondage leather to the animal skulls to the spiny thrash tunes about fucking corpses while Baphomet watches.
 Though later bands like Bathory and Hellhammer quickly picked up the torch, black metal truly owes everything to the boys from Newcastle.
 Lay down your souls.